 LCD screens are good for those that need a lightweight solution.
 For the most part, they are energy efficient, bringing about long-term cost savings.
 Because of lower power consumption, users can save money in the long run.

 Think of DVD players, clocks and calculators.
 These are all pieces of technology that use LCD screens.
-We’re talking about LCD on a much larger scale, but to understand how much the screens have grown is important when deciding which screen you need for your digital display.
+We’re talking about LCD on a much larger scale, but it’s important to understand how much the screens have grown when deciding which type of screen you need for your digital display.